Lokisfeuer/StorySphere/ai_architecture.md

 - Generate adventure-class object

 ## Reinforcement Learning
+Storyprompting.
+Take some prompts (not only text) from the user and feed them in as well.
+(Not part of action-space).
+At some point maybe add user-groups and train AI's on these.
 - Environment: Adventure-encoding Vektor space
 - State: encoded Adventure
 - Actions: move adventure a little (?) within vector space.